 Offer the greatest degree of protection and are custom-made by the dentist.

 First, the dentist makes an impression of the teeth using special material and then the mouth guard is constructed over the mold.

-Customized mouth guards are more expensive and take longer to fit, but are more comfortable, orthodontically correct, and fully approved by the dentist.
+Customized mouth guards are more expensive and take longer to fit, but tend to be more comfortable, orthodontically correct, and are fully approved by the dentist.